 The repellent will make your engine unattractive to rodents and help deter them from returning.

-Next, turn your attention to the space around your car.
 We recommend cleaning up your yard to make it unattractive to rodents.

 Here are a few tips: